owl-paw/owl-paw/README.md

 ## Hi there, it's _OwlPaw20_ here.

-I'm a twelfth-grade student from China.
+I'm an independent student developer from China.